anvytran-dev/making-multiple-mongodb-queries/README.md

-# Make Multiple MongoDB Queries/API Requests in a Request Handler
+# Make Multiple MongoDB Queries in a Request Handler

 ![Project Image](/img/laptop.jpg)

-After making a GET, POST, PUT, or DELETE request to our server --sometimes, we need our request handler to make MongoDB queries to different collections.
+After making a GET, POST, PUT, or DELETE request to our server --sometimes, we need our request handler to make MongoDB queries(or API requests) to different collections.

 ## Why may we need to query multiple collections?